openbmc/phosphor-inventory-manager/README.md

+# Phosphor Inventory Manager (PIM)

-Phosphor Inventory Manager (PIM) is an implementation of the xyz.openbmc_project.Inventory.Manager DBus interface, and supporting tools.
+Phosphor Inventory Manager (PIM) is an implementation of the `xyz.openbmc_project.Inventory.Manager` DBus interface, and supporting tools.
 PIM uses a combination of build-time YAML files, run-time calls to the Notify method of the Manager interface, and association definition JSON files to provide a generalized inventory state management solution.

 ## YAML